spring-guides/tut-spring-security-and-angular-js/basic/README.md

 ### Loading a Dynamic Resource from Angular

 So let's grab that message in the browser.
-Modify the "home" controller to load it using XHR:
+Modify the "home" controller to load the protected resource using XHR:

 ```javascript
 angular.module('hello', [])